rackerlabs/support-how-to/content/rackconnect/getting-started-with-the-rackconnect-v30-api.md

     requires that Python be installed on the system from which you are making the API calls.
 If you do not have Python installed, you can safely remove the final line.
--   The examples use the Cloud Identity API US endpoint of ``https://identity.api.rackspacecloud.com/v2.0/``, but if your RackConnect v3.0 environment and cloud account are located in the LON region, you should use the UK endpoint
+-   The examples use the Rackspace Identity API US endpoint of ``https://identity.api.rackspacecloud.com/v2.0/``, but if your RackConnect v3.0 environment and cloud account are located in the LON region, you should use the UK endpoint